drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.RemoveAttachmentChecks` -- removes checks related to attachments

 * All attachments are bi-directional
-* Bipods have remove recoil
+* Bipods have balanced recoil, more rearward than upward
 * You can apply any attachment on any weapon
 * There is no upper bound on the number of attachments per weapon